Mabel Dodge Luhan

 The next generation of Native American women artists includes many talented artists in all art forms: Tammy Garcia (b.
 1969), a Santa Clara sculptor and ceramic artist; Jaune Quick-To-See Smith (b.
 1940), a painter, printmaker and artist whose work deals with social-political commentary; and Emmi Whitehorse (b.
-1956) (pictured at right), a member of the Navajo nation known for her abstract drawings, prints and paintings.
+1956) (right), a member of the Navajo nation known for her abstract drawings, prints and paintings.

 Hispanic Women Artists

 Vibrant communities of Spanish Colonial artists who trace their traditional art forms back over 400 years are active in New Mexico.
 These art forms include woodcarving, tinwork, colcha, hide painting, retablos, straw appliqué, furniture and furnishings, weaving, jewelry, filigree, pottery and ironwork.

 Many successful female Spanish Colonial artists include Marie Romero Cash (left), a “santera” who creates religious carved wooden statues and devotional art, and Cleo Romero, an expert in tin work and one of the few New Mexico artists using the reverse painting technique, which involves painting everything backwards on the back of a clear glass pane.